Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Iterative Refinement of Repair Instructions (IRRI)

-The proof of Theorem~\ref{thm:effect-of-the-number-of-initial-codes} is provided in Appendix~\ref{subapp:proof-of-thm-effect-of-the-number-of-initial-codes}.
-This theorem indicates that as the subset of initial codes is expanded, the number of feasible observations increases, and $U(B)$ shrinks monotonically while containing $D_{\mathrm{stab}}^\star$.
-Therefore, increasing initial codes can be understood as an operation that increases discriminative power without compromising safety.
+The proof of Theorem~\ref{thm:effect-of-the-number-of-initial-programs} is provided in Appendix~\ref{subapp:proof-of-thm-effect-of-the-number-of-initial-programs}.
+This theorem indicates that as the subset of initial programs is expanded, the number of feasible observations increases, and $U(B)$ shrinks monotonically while containing $D_{\mathrm{stab}}^\star$.
+Therefore, increasing initial programs can be understood as an operation that increases discriminative power without compromising safety.
 In Appendix~\ref{subapp:strict-condition-for-increase-in-discriminative-power}, we describe the strict condition under which an increase in discriminative power occurs.
-However, since the probability of the event in which $d^\dagger$ survives across all initial codes, i.e.,
+However, since the probability of the event in which $d^\dagger$ survives across all initial programs, i.e.,

 decreases with increasing $m$, the soundness assumption becomes weaker.
-In other words, increasing the number of initial codes improves discriminative power, but also raises the likelihood that the soundness assumption no longer holds, leading to an inherent trade-off.
+In other words, increasing the number of initial programs improves discriminative power, but also raises the likelihood that the soundness assumption no longer holds, leading to an inherent trade-off.